 Do you want to know how to get over a breakup?
 Perhaps your relationship has recently ended and you want to prepare yourself for the emotional journey ahead.
 Or perhaps you have been apart from your previous partner for some time now and haven’t quite figured out how to move on.

 Breakups are something that a lot of us have to go through.
 Perhaps it can be called a rite of passage in some aspects?
 The ending of a relationship, no matter what the length or level of commitment, can be incredibly difficult to accept and overcome.
-This article suggests six steps that you can take on how to get over a breakup during this tough time.

 Six Steps To Get Over A Breakup

 1. Realize That It’s Over

 The first step is to truly accept that it is over.
 It sounds blunt, I know, but it’s important.
 After the initial words from either side or both, such as “I want out”, “I want a divorce”, “This isn’t going anywhere”, “I don’t love you anymore”, or whatever it may be, there tends to be a flurry of emotional rollercoasters and not knowing where you both stand.

 It can be extremely hard to actually digest those words and accept that the relationship is over.
 Part of you may want to keep fighting no matter what they say, or perhaps you both have a slight hope that things could change and you could overcome any obstacle.